Generic Name: vorapaxar (VOR a PAX ar)

 If you need surgery or any dental work, tell the surgeon or dentist ahead of time that you are using vorapaxar.
 You may need to stop using the medicine for a short time to prevent bleeding.

-Do not stop using vorapaxar without your doctor's advice.
+You should not stop using vorapaxar suddenly.
 Stopping suddenly may make your condition worse.

 Vorapaxar can have long lasting effects in your body.
 You may still bleed more easily for as long as 4 weeks after you stop using this medicine.